HomeMy WebLinkAbout1922-11-14 1 Li 2 s

 same was done under the direction of the Engineer, and also

-that he file a bond with the Town Clerk to cover a.ny liability
+that he file a bond with the Town Clerk to cover any liability

-for damages which might occur to the travelling public.
+for damages which might occur to the travelling public .

 Mr. Harrison presented a profile of Lake Street in connec-

-petition residents on said street be
+tion with the petition that the residents on said street be

-given a grade.
+given a grade .
 The Board suggested that the information on

 the profile be transmitted to them with the understanding that

-it is not a town lay -out and that the Board does not bind
+it is not a town lay-out and that the Board does not bind

 themselves in any way by giving them this information, Mr.